direktiv/direktiv.github.io/docs/development/direktiv-development-environment.md

 # Development Standalone environment

-To improve isolate and workflows development it is recommended to setup a local development environment.
+To improve function and workflows development it is recommended to setup a local development environment.
 This section explains how to setup the development environment.
-Details about developing custom isolates is described in <a href="walkthrough/making-isolates.html">this section</a>.
+Details about developing custom functions is described in <a href="/docs/walkthrough/making-functions.html">this section</a>.

 ## Running direktiv